Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 Once the cause of the failure has been identified and resolved, a :doc:`Reset <../../operation/regular/system-reset>` of the MotoSuiveur® system is required.
 After a successful self-test following a reset of MS system, it enters in following mode.

-Figure :numref:`Main principle of following operation mode and overspeed detection` present the main principle of Following operation mode (upper part) and Overspeed detection (lower part).
+Figure `Main principle of following operation mode and overspeed detection` present the main principle of Following operation mode (upper part) and Overspeed detection (lower part).
 MotoSuiveur® system follows hoist/crane movement until overspeed is detected.
 When overspeed is detected, MotoSuiveur® system **trips** and mechanicaly lockes hoist/crane